 Leaving not much undone, Wood also hosted an international group at the start of the meeting for the announcement of the framework for a bilateral United States-Canadian group that will consult on the establishment of an international framework for electric power reliability.
-Another important item emerging from the landmark meeting was an order providing guidance for a western grid.

 An extremely active chairman, Wood has been on the Commission since June 2001, taking over as chairman two months later.
 He is staying until July 8 to help with the transition.
 Wood has not said what his future plans are beyond returning to Texas.

 “My official last day will be [July] 8th.
 I’m through with official business today, but this is to allow Joe and me to have a week to…talk about all the details that he probably knows, but I need to tell him anyway,” Wood told reporters following the regular Commission meeting.

 The 42-year-old Texan indicated that he and his family are moving to Houston, TX, the weekend of July 9, and said that he will make a decision about his future career path after the birth of his fourth child in September.

 Among his notable achievements since becoming the nation’s chief energy monitor in mid-2001, Wood can point to major progress toward the establishment of an interconnected power grid with the smooth operation of a number of regional transmission organizations (RTO), which would not have been achieved without his leadership.
 He also survived the California power crisis of 2000-2001 and its aftermath, and fall-out from the downfall of Enron Corp. and the blackout of 2003.